A dental bridge is a fixed (non-removable) appliance. It is an excellent way to replace missing teeth.

 There are several types of bridges.
-You and your dentist will discuss the best options for your particular case.
+You and Wade A. Karhan, DDS, will discuss the best options for you.
 The “traditional bridge” is the most popular type and is usually made of porcelain fused to metal.
 Porcelain fixed bridges are most popular because they resemble your natural teeth.
-This type of bridge consists to two crowns that go over two anchoring teeth (abutment teeth) and are attached to Pontics (artificial teeth), filling the gap created by one or more missing teeth.
+This type of bridge consists of two crowns that go over two anchoring teeth (abutment teeth) and are attached to pontics (artificial teeth), filling the gap created by one or more missing teeth.

 Reasons for a fixed bridge:

 Prevent remaining teeth from drifting out of position.

 Upgrade from a removable partial denture to a permanent dental appliance.

 The bridges we do are all ceramic bridges fabricated using CEREC technology.
 A fixed bridge will fill the space created when one or more adjacent teeth are missing.
 To support the bridge it is necessary to have an abutment or supporting tooth on each side of the space.
 The bridge itself is one piece yet it visually appears to be individual teeth.

 These highly aesthetic, durable bridges have several distinct advantages.
 They are fabricated in one visit instead of two; you don't need an uncomfortable temporary bridge.
 The exception is when a temporary Cerec bridge is fabricated at the time a tooth is removed.
 In this case, the temporary bridge stays in place during the time the extraction site is healing.